 Tourism has meant that English is widely spoken on all continents.
 You can guarantee that airports and hotel chains in all countries have workers that speak English.
 It also holds official status in the European Union as well as over 80 countries and territories around the world.
 Even creoles in some areas like Papua New Guinea and Sierra Leone often have enough lexical and grammatical similarities to English that they can be partially understood.

-Most Widely Spoken Native Language
+Languages to Help You Travel the World – Most Widely Spoken Native Language

 It’s the romance language of Spanish.
 The great thing about Spanish is that it is mutually intelligible with Italian and to a lesser extent, Portuguese (the sixth most spoken native language).
 So being able to speak Spanish could potentially allow communication with over 900 million people (including nearly 300 million Portuguese speakers and 70 million Italian speakers) across all six inhabited continents.
 It will definitely help you through Latin America as well!